Three decades of history

 Its founding members were the Junta Nacional de Investigação Científica e Tecnológica (JNICT), the Laboratório Nacional de Engenharia Civil (LNEC), the Instituto Nacional de Investigação Científica (INIC ) and the Conselho de Reitores das universidades portuguesas (CRUP).

 According to the initial statutes, the object of its activity was the development of national means of scientific calculation, the promotion and installation of powerful calculation means and their articulation with other scientific and technical entities in the public and private sectors.

 1987 - The first executive board of the Foundation takes office.

-Apart from logistical issues, FCCN sought right from the start to help the Portuguese scientific and technological community to overcome "glaring deficiencies" in computer resources for scientific calculation.
+In addition to logistical issues, FCCN sought from the outset to help the Portuguese scientific and technological community overcome "glaring deficiencies" in computer resources for scientific calculation.

 The meeting of networks.

 1988 - Included in its plan of activities the foundations for the establishment, in Portugal, of the National Scientific Calculus Network (RCCN).